Please click on project title or image to access detailed information page.

 & the corresponding legend:

-FA Fee Altmann, artistic research SB Sara Bäcker, interior architecture, JB Prof. Jacqueline Baum, fine art education, SB Sabine Biedermann, sociology, RB Dr. Rainer Borgemeister, art history & philosophy, SB Prof. Sabeth Buchmann, art theory & cultural studies, FC Florin Cristea, social anthropology, TC Prof. Thoralf Chrobok, mathematics, JD Jason Danziger, architecture, ME Mathis Ekelmann, sociology & visual communication, JE Julia Emmler, media theory, MG Dr. Mariapaola Gritti, anthropology, KH Dr. Katharina Hansen, biology & brain research, BH Dr. Bernhard Haslinger, psychiatry & psychotherapy, JH Jola Hauschild, textile and surface design, AH Prof. Andreas Heinz, psychiatry & psychotherapy, JHe Johanna Hemming, fine arts, CJ Dr. Chaim Jellinek, psychiatry & psychotherapy, DK Doris Kleilein, architecture, MK Micheáel Klien, social choreography, UK Prof. Ulrike Kluge, cultural psychiatry & psychotherapy, DL Dan Lee, architecture, ML Mano Leyrado. fine arts & curating, JL Jan Liebscher, architecture, WL Dr. Wolfram Liebermeister, biophysics, NL Prof. Nanna Lüth, art & media education, DM Dominik Mattes, medical anthropology, AM Ansgar Meemken, technical, development, BM Prof. Bärbel Mertsching, electrical engineering & robotic, BeM Beate Münchow, psychiatry & psychotherapy, AN Aleksej Nazarenko, informatics & web design, AO Anja Oswald, gender studies, SP Dr. Simone Penka, transcultural psychiatry, AP Aaron Pollmann, sociology & photography, JR Prof. Juliane Rebentisch, philosophy & aesthetics, CRP Prof. Christine Reeh-Peters, artistic research, RR Prof. Ralf Reulke, computer vision & sensor systems, DR Dipl.-Inf.
+FA Fee Altmann, artistic research SB Sara Bäcker, interior architecture, JB Prof. Jacqueline Baum, fine art education, SB Sabine Biedermann, sociology, RB Dr. Rainer Borgemeister, art history & philosophy, SB Prof. Sabeth Buchmann, art theory & cultural studies, FC Florin Cristea, social anthropology, DD Dr. Daniela Doutch, letueratue and AI, TC Prof. Thoralf Chrobok, mathematics, JD Jason Danziger, architecture, ME Mathis Ekelmann, sociology & visual communication, JE Julia Emmler, media theory, MG Dr. Mariapaola Gritti, anthropology, KH Dr. Katharina Hansen, biology & brain research, BH Dr. Bernhard Haslinger, psychiatry & psychotherapy, JH Jola Hauschild, textile and surface design, AH Prof. Andreas Heinz, psychiatry & psychotherapy, JHe Johanna Hemming, fine arts, CJ Dr. Chaim Jellinek, psychiatry & psychotherapy, DK Doris Kleilein, architecture, MK Micheáel Klien, social choreography, UK Prof. Ulrike Kluge, cultural psychiatry & psychotherapy, DL Dan Lee, architecture, ML Mano Leyrado. fine arts & curating, JL Jan Liebscher, architecture, WL Dr. Wolfram Liebermeister, biophysics, NL Prof. Nanna Lüth, art & media education, DM Dominik Mattes, medical anthropology, AM Ansgar Meemken, technical, development, BM Prof. Bärbel Mertsching, electrical engineering & robotic, BeM Beate Münchow, psychiatry & psychotherapy, AN Aleksej Nazarenko, informatics & web design, AO Anja Oswald, gender studies, SP Dr. Simone Penka, transcultural psychiatry, AP Aaron Pollmann, sociology & photography, GR Gonzalo Rodriguez, digital media/artistic research, JR Prof. Juliane Rebentisch, philosophy & aesthetics, CRP Prof. Christine Reeh-Peters, artistic research, RR Prof. Ralf Reulke, computer vision & sensor systems, DR Dipl.-Inf.
 Dominik Rueß, informatics, SS Dipl.-Psych.
 Ska Salden, psychology, KS Karen Scheper de Aguirre, art & futurology, ANS Alan N. Shapiro, sociology & informatics & futurology, TS Prof. Thomas Stodulka, social & cultural anthropology, SV Steve Valk, social choreography, MW Prof. Meike Watzlavik, cultural psychology, SW Dr. Susanne Witzgall, interdisciplinary studies, PW Prof. Peter Weibel art & new media theories, JW Prof. Joseph Weizenbaum, informatics & critical science, MY Miya Yoshida, philosophy & art

 & the corresponding institutes: